What is a Notice of Completion?

 Ask the County Recorder

-The owner is required to file the Notice of Completion with the county recorder where the project took place.
+The owner is typically required to file the notice with the county recorder where the project took place.
 Check the county records for the property to get information about any documents filed.

 Send preliminary notice